getsentry/sentry-javascript-bundler-plugins/README.md

 # Sentry Bundler Plugins

 Sentry plugins for various JavaScript bundlers.
-Currently supporting Rollup, Vite, esbuild, Webpack 4 and Webpack 5.
+Currently supporting Rollup, Vite, esbuild, Webpack 5.

 Check out the individual packages for more information and examples: